 The Danish Girl is well researched, with a lot of main points of her life in the book.
 He had also artfully ended the book before her death, so that the story ends on a high note.
 Yes, some may think that it is a fake happy ending, but it is a good one for Lili.
 The character growth and progression is slow, I felt that the pace could be a little bit faster.

 Verdict:The Danish Girl is a marvelously written book that would touch even the coldest hearts.
-An almost true… Click To Tweet
+An almost true story that you will remember Click To Tweet

 You cannot make up things from the Danish Girl even if you want to, because it is loosely based on the real Einar Wegener and Lili Elbe.
 There had been letters, photos and correspondence about the whole real story.
 To read it as fiction, filling in the gaps with my own imagination, is pretty cool.